 Core and optional units on offer will depend on the route chosen by the student through the programme.

-MSc Sports and Exercise Medicine requires successful completion of 180 credits, PgDip Sports and Exercise Medicine 120 units and the PgCert Sports and Exercise Medicine 60 credits.
+MSc Sport and Exercise Medicine requires successful completion of 180 credits, PgDip Sport and Exercise Medicine 120 units and the PgCert Sport and Exercise Medicine 60 credits.

 **The assessment outcomes of the PEMHET unit are mapped to the UK PSF (2011) Dimensions of Practice and Descriptors for D2: Fellow.
 This means that successful completion of the PEMHET unit will generate appropriate evidence that will support an application for HEA Fellowship.
-Completion of the PEHMET unit, in itself, does not confer HEA fellowship: students will use unit assessment evidence to prepare a direct application to the HEA for assessment (or for MMU staff to use the unit assessment as evidence for application for HEA Fellowship via the MMU PSF Scheme).
+Completion of the PEHMET unit, in itself, does not confer HEA fellowship: students will use unit assessment evidence to prepare a direct application to the HEA for assessment (or for Manchester Met staff to use the unit assessment as evidence for application for HEA Fellowship via the Manchester Met PSF Scheme).

-*** To be gain the RFU Immediate Care in Sport certificate (Level 3) students must complete this unit
+*** To gain the RFU Immediate Care in Sport certificate (Level 3) students must complete this unit.

 Each programme of study that we offer undergoes an annual review to ensure an up-to-date curriculum supported by the latest online learning technology.
 In addition, we undertake a major review of the programme, normally at 6-yearly intervals, but this can take place at a more frequent interval where required.
 Applicants should note that the programme currently provided may be subject to change as a result of the review process.
 We only make changes where we consider it necessary to do so or where we feel that certain changes are in the best interests of students and to enhance the quality of provision.
 Occasionally, we have to make changes for reasons outside our control.
 Where there are changes which may materially affect the current programme content and/or structure, offer holders will be informed.